simoneSantoni/net-analysis-smm638/problemSets/README.md

-# Problem Sets ― README
+# Problem sets — README

-This folder contains the description of a bunch of problem sets administered on a weekly basis.
+The folder is currently empty.
+I'll populate it on a rolling basis and notify students.

+To clarify your expectations about PSs, please consider the [assignments administered to the previous BA cohorts]https://github.com/simoneSantoni/net-analysis-smm638/blob/ca0390fdba5f205a974159ddd840c69ee5a08ecf/pastAssigments)